The more time you spend in a kitchen, the more opportunities you have to screw something up in a royal way.

 In college, I had a food blog with my best friend (RIP Nosh&Tell).
 Normally, my friend baked, and I cooked.
 But one day, I really wanted to try out my baking skills, so I decided to make cinnamon buns.
 I don't remember what the recipe was now, but I can say for sure that it was not BraveTart-caliber.
 The recipe also didn't warn me that butter spilling over onto the oven floor will certainly start a fire.

 As I sat waiting for my cinnamon buns to bake, I started to smell smoke.
 I ran to open the oven and saw a small fire burning beneath my beloved buns.
-Somehow, I had the presence of mind to grab a kettle of water and chuck it into the oven (is that safe? [editor's note: NO!]), though, for some dumb reason, I let the buns continue baking afterward.
+Somehow, I had the presence of mind to grab a kettle of water and chuck it into the oven (is that safe?), though, for some dumb reason, I let the buns continue baking afterward.
 They turned out okay—but definitely not worth the anxiety over almost setting my crappy dorm room on fire.

 I have made many cinnamon buns since then, but am always sure to guard against butter spills.
 I've learned my lesson the hard way.